leegmoore/bubbletea-ts/.port-plan/progress-log.md

   - Ported the new specs into `packages/tests/src/program/tea.test.ts`, inserting unsorted map entries so Vitest highlighted the ordering gap prior to any runtime changes.
   - Updated `packages/tea/src/index.ts` so `%#v` map formatting sorts keys via a type-aware comparator (mirroring Go’s `fmtsort`), bringing `pnpm test` back to green across all 106 specs.
 - **What’s Next (priority order):**
-  1. Validate the Windows renderer/logging suites on real `windows-latest` CI runners to confirm the CRLF + fan-out guarantees beyond the fake terminal harness.
   2. Keep broadening the `%#v` formatter specs toward heterogeneous/numeric map keys so the new sorting logic is exercised across Go’s other comparable key kinds.
 - **Blockers/Risks:**
-  - No direct access to a Windows console locally; need a GitHub Actions run (or equivalent) to gather the required signal from `windows-latest` hosts.
   - The map comparator now handles common primitives but still lacks end-to-end specs for numeric/bool keys, so regressions could slip in without the planned tests.

 ## 2025-11-14 (Session 23)
-- **Session Goals:** Document the Windows CRLF + fan-out guarantees and publish runnable TS examples before touching more runtime code.
 - **Completed:**
   - Authored `docs/logging.md` and `docs/rendering.md`, capturing the StandardRenderer newline normalization and `LogToFile` fan-out behaviour plus instructions for running the scripts.
-  - Added `examples-ts/logging/windows-mirror.ts` and `examples-ts/rendering/windows-crlf.ts` to demonstrate stderr mirroring and CRLF frame diffs using the same harnesses as the Vitest suites.
-  - Updated `README.md` with a TypeScript logging snippet and links to the new docs/examples so developers can discover the Windows-specific guarantees quickly.
 - **What’s Next (priority order):**
   1. Resume expanding the `%#v`/`%p` formatter specs (nested maps + struct tags) in Go and Vitest so Printf parity stays locked ahead of renderer work.
-  2. Validate the Windows renderer/logging suites on physical runners (`windows-latest`) to confirm the CRLF adapters behave on real consoles/ttys.
 - **Blockers/Risks:**
-  - Still need CI signal from Windows hosts; until those jobs pass we only have fake-terminal coverage for the new docs/examples.

 ## 2025-11-14 (Session 22)
-- **Session Goals:** Enforce the newly added Windows renderer/logging specs at the runtime layer so equivalence holds outside the fake harnesses.
 - **Completed:**
-  - Tightened the Windows Vitest suites by removing the fake terminal/writable CRLF auto-normalization and adding a partial-frame regression test so unchanged lines must emit `\r\n` when `process.platform` is `win32`.
-  - Threaded platform-aware newline normalization through the TypeScript `StandardRenderer` (via `writeOutput` + `normalizeWindowsNewlines`) so every terminal write, including ignored lines, insertions, and scroll operations, emits CRLF on Windows while leaving other platforms untouched.
-  - Updated `FanOutWritable`/`createMultiWriterLogOptions` to wrap extra log targets in a Windows-aware normalizer, ensuring stderr mirrors get CRLF while log files remain LF, and re-ran `pnpm test` (104 specs) to verify the new behaviour.
 - **What’s Next (priority order):**
-  1. Refresh the structured logging/rendering docs and examples to describe the new Windows CRLF + fan-out guarantees before landing broader runtime refactors.
   2. Resume expanding the `%#v`/`%p` formatter specs (nested maps, struct tags) in Go + Vitest so Printf parity stays locked ahead of additional renderer changes.
-  3. Validate the Windows suites on physical runners (Actions `windows-latest`) to ensure the CRLF adapters behave identically against real consoles/ttys.
 - **Blockers/Risks:**
-  - Need CI signal from actual Windows hosts to confirm the new adapters behave with native stdio streams; discrepancies might not show up in the fake harness.

 ## 2025-11-14 (Session 21)
-- **Session Goals:** Stand up the Windows renderer/logging fixtures from the validation plan (Go specs + Vitest harness + fake terminals) and wire them into CI so future runtime work stays tests-first.
 - **Completed:**
-  - Added `renderer_windows_test.go` and `logging_windows_test.go` with `//go:build windows` guards to lock in cursor visibility, CRLF queueing, fan-out, and sequential logging semantics in the Go reference suite before touching runtime code.
-  - Introduced `FakeWindowsTerminal`, `WindowsWritable`, and the associated Vitest suites (`windows-standard.test.ts`, `windows-logging.test.ts`) so the TypeScript port now exercises the same Windows behaviours under mocked `process.platform === 'win32'` conditions.
-  - Created `.github/workflows/ci.yml` to run `pnpm test` plus `go test ./...` on both `ubuntu-latest` and `windows-latest`, ensuring the new Windows-only suites execute in CI; verified locally with `pnpm test` and `go test ./...`.
 - **What’s Next (priority order):**
-  1. Update the TypeScript renderer/logging runtime to honor the new Windows specs (CRLF normalization, cursor state replay, stderr fan-out) so the suites pass on actual Windows consoles.
-  2. Refresh the structured logging docs/examples to describe the Windows mirroring guarantees and how to opt into `FanOutWritable`/stderr mirroring.
   3. Resume expanding the `%#v`/`%p` formatter specs (nested structs/maps, tagged fields) in Go + Vitest so Program.Printf remains fully covered ahead of deeper runtime refactors.
 - **Blockers/Risks:**
-  - Need to validate the Windows suites on physical runners before merging runtime changes; without that signal we could regress CRLF handling or fan-out lifecycles.
-  - Choosing the concrete Windows terminal adapter (`node-pty` vs. pure stream shims) remains unresolved and will influence how we satisfy the new renderer specs.

 ## 2025-11-14 (Session 20)
-- **Session Goals:** Capture the Windows validation strategy and deepen `%#v`/`%p` specs before returning to runtime code.
 - **Completed:**
-  - Authored `.port-plan/windows-validation-plan.md`, detailing fake terminal harnesses, stderr mirroring expectations, and the Windows CI matrix so renderer/logging work can proceed deliberately.
   - Extended `TestPrintfFormattingVariants` in `tea_test.go` with nested struct/map cases plus `%p` nil coverage, keeping `go test ./...` green to preserve the Go reference.
   - Translated the new specs into `packages/tests/src/program/tea.test.ts`, introduced helpers for Go-type metadata/pointer wrappers, and updated `packages/tea/src/index.ts` to format maps/pointers with deeper depth limits before re-running `pnpm test`.
 - **What’s Next (priority order):**
-  1. Implement the Windows renderer/logging fixtures from `.port-plan/windows-validation-plan.md` (Go suites + Vitest harness + fake terminal + CI matrix entry).
   2. Refresh structured logging docs/examples so the new append-only + stderr fan-out guarantees are discoverable before runtime integration.
   3. Continue broadening `%#v` formatter coverage (maps with multiple keys, struct tags) in Go/Vitest to catch edge cases before larger runtime refactors.
 - **Blockers/Risks:**
-  - Need to pick a Windows PTY/fake terminal approach (`node-pty` vs. pure stream fakes) that keeps dependencies manageable; this decision gates the harness implementation.
   - Go-type metadata is currently internal; we must document/expose a supported helper before external consumers rely on `%#v` parity outside the tests.

 ## 2025-11-14 (Session 19)
-- **Session Goals:** Capture the outstanding structured logging scenarios (multi-process logfiles + Windows stderr fan-out) in Go/Vitest before touching runtime adapters.
 - **Completed:**
   - Authored Go tests `TestLogToFileAppendsExistingContents`, `TestLogToFileSupportsMultipleWriters`, and `TestLogToFileWithMultiWriterLoggerToPipe` to pin append-only semantics and fan-out behaviour, then kept `go test ./...` green.
   - Translated the new specs into `packages/tests/src/logging/logging.test.ts`, covering append safety, sequential LogToFile sessions, and stderr-style fan-out without closing extra streams; re-ran `pnpm test` (93 specs) for parity.
   - Verified no TypeScript runtime changes were needed—the existing `createMultiWriterLogOptions`/`FanOutWritable` behaviour already satisfied the new tests.
 - **What’s Next (priority order):**
-  1. Outline the Windows-focused renderer/logging validation plan (fake terminals, stderr mirroring strategy, CI matrix) now that structured logging specs exist.
   2. Extend the `%#v`/`%p` formatter specs toward nested structs/maps and pointer edge cases in Go + Vitest so Program.Printf reaches full parity.
   3. Identify any remaining structured logging documentation/examples that should reflect the new fan-out + append guarantees before hardening runtime APIs.
 - **Blockers/Risks:**
-  - Windows validation still lacks concrete harness design (PTYS vs. raw console APIs); we need that plan before implementing renderer/logging tweaks for the platform.
   - Formatter coverage for complex values remains shallow; without deeper `%#v` specs we risk regressions once richer models exercise the formatter.

 ## 2025-11-14 (Session 18)